IntelliCal/IntelliCal/WEBPACK.md

 To rebuild the bundle run `npm run webpack-build`.
 That will start a script to rebuild webpack and start up nodemon for port 1337.

-*Lucas* is working on trimming down the bundle.js file and getting a production bundle.js going.
+~~**Lucas** is working on trimming down the bundle.js file and getting a production bundle.js going.~~

+Got the bundle.js cut down from 2MB to ~350KB.
+Line 1 is commented out and is how the code is meant to be run.
+On line 2 we are forcing the webpack.config to run as if it were in a dev enviornment.
+Choose which you need to use as needed.